xdmnl/api-documentation/source/includes/_endpoints.md

 posted_at | number | Date at which the comment have been posted _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the comment
-,_links.related | object |
+_links.related | object |
-_links.related.conversation | string | URL of the conversation from which the comment belongs ,_links.related.mentions | string | URL of the teammates mentionned in a comment
+_links.related.conversation | string | URL of the conversation from which the comment belongs _links.related.mentions | string | URL of the teammates mentionned in a comment

 A comment is a private message written by a teammate visible only to the other teammates.
 It is never sent and cannot be shared outside of Front.